ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 Known Issues
 ============

+- Deleting channels throws an exception.
+- File fields do not save data in the publish form.
 - MSM will no longer offer to duplicate a site.
 - Forum module themes are not yet implemented
 - In-app documentation for native add-ons is incomplete